 The County Zoning Regulations is a legal document, but it will not be upheld in a court of law unless its regulations show a direct relationship to a rational planning process.
-As a result, most municipal governments develop living comprehensive planning documents.
+As a result, most municipal governments develop living comprehensive planning documents, our current plan is Horizon 2020.
 Plan 2040 has been in the review process for several years and is nearing adoption at the city and county level.

 The Planning and Zoning offices have two primary purposes: to administrate the regulations and to maintain a planning process that reflects the evolving needs of Douglas County, often utilizing the comphrensive plan to identify those needs.